srour77/HTML-CSS-Apps/README.md

-# Just some html and css templates.
+# Just some html, css and javascript templates.